pfizer-opensource/CoSpred/readme.md

 Complete MSMS spectrum prediction workflow.

 This provide workflow to prepare your own training datasets from raw files and convert them into tensors.
 These tensors are input for machine learning architecure.
-The architecture can be build using Keras or Pytorch framework.
+The architecture can be build using Tensorflow or Pytorch framework.

 Here we are predicting Complete MSMS spectrum as set of (Mi,Ii) where Mi is the mass of the peak and Ii is the intenisty of the peak.